Matrix Decomposition and Applications: Connection to Well-Known Decomposition Methods

 \subsection{Cholesky Decomposition}

-For symmetric and positive definite matrices, the leading principal minors are positive for sure.
-The proof is provided in Section~\ref{appendix:leading-minors-pd} (p.~\pageref{appendix:leading-minors-pd}). \begin{theorem}[Cholesky: Biconjugate Decomposition for PD Matrices] For any symmetric and positive definite matrix $\bA\in \real^{n\times n}$, the Cholesky decomposition of $\bA$ can be obtained from the Wedderburn sequence applied to $(\bI_n, \bI_n)$ as $(\bX_n, \bY_n)$.
+For symmetric and positive definite matrices, all leading principal minors are always positive.
+The proof for this statement can be found in Section~\ref{appendix:leading-minors-pd}.
+The following theorem shows how the Cholesky decomposition arises naturally from biconjugate decomposition in the case of positive definite matrices. \begin{theorem}[Cholesky: Biconjugate decomposition for PD matrices] For any symmetric and positive definite matrix $\bA\in \real^{n\times n}$, the Cholesky decomposition of $\bA$ can be derived from the Wedderburn sequence by setting $(\bX_n, \bY_n)$ as the pair $(\bI_n, \bI_n)$.
 In this case, $\bA$ can be factored as